-Take your lunch break with us!
-Join us in an interactive conversation with Julia Dennison, Digital Content Director for the Parents brand.
-Julia will share the kind of stories Parents is looking for, what makes a good pitch, and general tips about getting published in parenting publications.
-Parents.com is eager to publish, and we are lucky to add Julia's voice to ours!
-Julia will share all these inside secrets for FREE!
+This fast-paced, interactive conversation with Julia Dennison, Digital Content Director for the Parents brand, was filled with solid pitching advice.
+Julia shared the kind of stories Parents is looking for, what makes a good pitch, and general tips about getting published in parenting publications.
+Parents.com is eager to publish, and we are lucky that they look to Scribente for fresh voices!

 Julia Dennison is Digital Content Director for the Parents brand, which includes heading up the content for Parents.com and its social platforms.
 A single co-parenting mama to 4-year-old Esme, she’s been writing and editing in the parenting space for over 13 years (an editor in general for more than 16 years), with a passion for covering all the wonderfully unique ways people parent and form families.
 She’s been a co-host of the podcast Pregnancy Confidential, and now of the new podcast We Are Family with ShaunT, all about the diversity of family life in America today.
 She has also appeared as a panel moderator and expert on the parenting beat for various events and TV segments, including those for Good Morning America, CNN/HLN, Yahoo and local news networks.

 Collective Care through Our Creativity - February 2021

 Each Saturday in February, noon to 2:30 EST

 Time as a large group to be inspired by our featured speaker and to set our intentions for the day ahead

 - Smaller breakout accountability groups, facilitated by Pen Parentis